 We took some time to take photos of some exquisite frosted flora.
 Being so close to the river, the humid air had created wondrous patterns in the surrounding meadows.
 Just taking the time to stop and gaze at this fragile artwork created by Mother Nature took all our stress away.

 Can you spot a white-throated dipper?

-Another good reminder is to realise that the brown colour of the water doesn’t mean the water is polluted.
+Another good reminder is to realize that the brown color of the water doesn’t mean the water is polluted.
 It carries a lot of humus or organic matter with it, making it brown.

 How to get there: Myllykoski is located close to the capital area and therefore an easy day trip destination from Helsinki.
 It can be reached easily also by public transport.

 - Car: Head north on Tampere highway number E12, also known as highway 3.
 Take exit 13 from E12 to Sippoontie.
 The parking lot is right after the bridge on the left.